Special L-values of geometric motives

 \conj \mylabel{conj_L} The order of the $L$-function of $M$ (\refde{LfunctionoverOF}) is given by

 As usual, negative orders mean a pole, positive ones a zero of the $L$-function.
-Moreover, assuming \refmcon{perfect}, the perfectness of the motivic duality pairings $\pi^i_M$ for all $i \in \Z$, the special $L$-value is given by
+Moreover, assuming the perfectness of the Arakelov intersection pairings $\pi_{M[k]}$ (\refde{A.i.p.}) for all $k \in \Z$ asserted by \refco{motcomp}, the special $L$-value is given by